TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 23/Exodus 23.20.md

 ---

-Behold, I send an angel before thee, to keep thee by the way, and to bring thee into the place which I have prepared.
+"Behold, I send an angel before you, to keep you by the way, and to bring you into the place which I have prepared.